The Adventures of Juku the Dog

+Plot

+In the first scene of the film, Juku the Dog is running with his legs stretching out.
+Juku sees a crow-like bird and laughs at it.
+Juku finds a shotgun.
+Juku fires a shotgun, two birds are flying toward each other.
+One bird chokes on the bullet and then it explodes.
+Then frogs in a river laugh at it.
+Then a gull-like bird plays a piano.
+A brief scene shows a skeleton and skull moving slowly.
+The next scene shows Juku the Dog running, he dances around a tree stump and then Juku the Dog moves his nose to a gramophone.
+Juku the Dog goes inside to the gramophone, he goes to a place and plays an accordion-like instrument.
+The final scene shows Juku the Dog emerging from the ground next to a pig on a railroad track.

 Legacy

-After the Great Depression and WWII hit Estonia, the first professional puppetoon animation studio in Estonia Nukufilm was established by Elbert Tuganov in 1958 and a traditional cel animation studio Joonisfilm by Rein Raamat in 1971.
+After the Great Depression and World War II hit Estonia, the first professional puppetoon animation studio in Estonia Nukufilm was established by Elbert Tuganov in 1958 and a traditional cel animation studio Joonisfilm by Rein Raamat in 1971.
+The film was considered lost for many years until it was rediscovered in 1986 inside an archival building.
 In modern times the most known Estonian Animation Director is Priit Pärn, the winner of Grand Prize at the Ottawa International Animation Festival in 1998.

 On November 30, 2001, a commemorative plaque was opened on the sidewalk in front of Aleksander Teppor's original photo studio in Suur-Karja 9, Tallinn.
 The monument was dedicated to the film's producers for the 70th anniversary of the animation in Estonia.
 The Estonian Film Foundation released a digitally restored copy of the four-minute film from the "Kutsu-Juku Adventures" preserved in Finland in celebration.
 The plaque was crafted by Riho Unt and Julia Pihlak.

+Juku the Dog is also featured on the logo for the Estonian Animation Association (Eesti Animatsiooni Liit).